jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ```

 Legendary Planeswalker - Maelle
-Human spells you cast cost {1} less to cast.
+Human and Gradient spells you cast cost {1} less to cast.
 [+2]: Create a Chroma Token.
-[+1]: Return target Human from your graveyard or in exile and put it onto the battlefield tapped.
-[0]: Create two 1/1 White Human Expeditioner tokens with "When this creature dies, create a Chroma token.".
+[+1]: Create two 1/1 White Human Expeditioner tokens with "When this creature dies, create a Chroma token.".
 [-3]: Exile target nonland, non-Human permanent.
 [-8]: Return all Humans from your graveyard onto the battlefield.
 ```